dummy-ilh/MINE/Product Sense/6-QA.md

 **Decision: Borderline.
 No Hire L5.
 Very Strong Hire L4.
 Closest to L5 bar yet.**

----

-### What Improved Significantly:
-- Your user was specific and real — GTA 6, early buyer experience, shared feeling
-- Your gap identification was genuinely insightful — format and identity, not content
-- Your metric combination — DAU + session length + regret score — was sophisticated
-- You held your ground under four consecutive pushbacks
-- The filter bubble risk appeared unprompted as a guardrail

 ### What's Still Missing For L5: